C2SM/git-course/Markdowns/Exercise_4.md

 ```

-As a next step create a new branch and edit the schedule there, because we are not sure yet if professor X. will accept the talk in the morning.
+As a next step create a new branch and edit the schedule there, because we are not sure yet if Professor X will accept the talk in the morning.
    * Change talk to workshop